Aidan-Verdugo/OpenMusicCurriculum/3-4/General.md

 ### Respond

-Respond type lessons focus on tying musical concepts to a child's every-day life.
-A respond type lesson might entail speaking to children about what songs they listen to while doing chores at home.
+Respond-type lessons focus on tying musical concepts to a child's everyday life.
+A response-type lesson might entail speaking to children about what songs they listen to while doing chores at home.

 ### Showcase

-Showcase type lessons focus on showing a musical idea or concept and reflecting on said concept.
-A showcase type lesson might entail listening to a recording of a classical piece, then talking about how the music made the children feel.
+Showcase-type lessons focus on showing a musical idea or concept and reflecting on the said concept.
+A showcase-type lesson might entail listening to a recording of a classical piece and then talking about how the music made the children feel.

 # Example Day

-Any given day should feature one lesson of choice and a perform lesson.
-In most cases the perform section of the day will be working on a song from a music booklet or a music program.
-The perform section of the day should be after whatever
+Any given day should feature one lesson of choice and a perform-type lesson.
+In most cases, the perform-type section of the day will be working on a song from a music booklet or a music program.
+The day's perform-type section should be the day's ladder half.